shatodj/bolt-shato-theme/README.md

 - optimize image from /src/images to /dist/images
 - exporting fonts from /src/fonts to /dist/fonts
 - exporting google fonts to /dist/css/woff.css
+- using font awesome for icons
+- lazy loading for images and backgounds
 - dev and production build
 - source maps